These Cardamom Vanilla Bean Toasted Coconut Shortbread Cookies are a fragrant mix of flavors and textures.

 I stare at screens day and night, and I don’t even have the excuse of a desk job anymore.
-While I no longer watch much TV, I shudder to think how many hours my eyes have spent glued to a computer or smartphone.
-As I focus on decluttering my life, I continue to contemplate mental clutter.
+These days I rarely watch TV, but I shudder to think about how many hours my eyes have spent glued to a computer or smartphone.
+As I’ve focused on decluttering my life, all of the mental clutter has become much more apparent.
 I never thought I’d break the Facebook habit, but I barely look at it anymore.
 That has me re-evaluating everything.
 Recently, I watched two different YouTubers share their digital detoxes.
 It looked god awful, but I decided to try it anyway.
 Anything is possible for 24 hours, right?

 What does a digital detox mean, exactly?
 Basically, no computer, smartphone, kindle or television.
 Jeff was visiting family this past week, so it seemed like a good time to try (also, he didn’t seem overly enthusiastic when I asked him to join me).
 I borrowed an old fashioned boombox from a friend so I could listen to some CDs we hadn’t given away yet (I was thrilled to discover one of my favorite Luscious Jackson albums in the mix).
 I made sure to have a few regular books and crossword puzzles.